 5. Pick your plants

 Choose plants that go together, not only by color but also those that need the same growing conditions.
 Planting sun-loving plants in a shaded area container, or visa versa, will be a disappointment after all your work.
-If you need some inspiration, check out our Container Garden Recipe Diagrams.

 6. Prepare your plants